jhmcstanton/jhmcstanton.github.io/posts/blog/2021-03-09-how-to-not-ask-for-help.markdown

 written than by derailing an ongoing conversation just to ask to catch up.
 This helps everyone involved.

+## DON'T at people at during their off hours

+Most people don't want to have their personal time interrupted, especially by something that can wait.
+A lot of us don't turn on Do Not Disturb during their entire off hours though, just in case something urgent comes up.
+Be careful about ating folks outside of their typical work / participation time.

+This can be a little tricky for organizations outside of the office.
+Folks frequently have different schedules and different times when they are likely to want to respond.
+This may require reading the room a bit.
+My go to move is to use their name in the message but not ating them, but each situation may be a little different.

 ## Chat Etiquette

 Etiquette and being polite is much more than social niceties.
 A key element is